 If the hackers have intended other actions to be run they will be launched as well.
 Some of the advanced redirects are known to cause Windows Registry changes by creating new ones specifically for the redirect or modifying existing ones.
 As a result the users may experience severe performance issues, data loss and unexpected errors.

 The removal of Feethatnot.info may be a very tricky process, because of the fact that the unwanted program introducing this scam page may have files spread all of your hard drive.
 This is the main reason why we strongly advise you to follow the removal steps below.
 They are made so that if the problem persists after step 1 and 2, you can use a powerful anti-malware software(recommended).
 Be advised that security professionals often advise victims to remove this adware via an advanced anti-malware program.
 This will help save you significant time and will make sure that all of the persistent files and objects of Feethatnot.info are fully gone from your PC.

 - Guide 1: How to Remove Feethatnot.info redirect from Windows.

-- Guide 2: Get rid of Feethatnot.info redirect from Mac OS X.
+- Guide 2: Get rid of Feethatnot.info redirect on Mac OS X.

-- Guide 3: Remove Feethatnot.info redirect from Google Chrome.
+- Guide 3: Remove Feethatnot.info redirect in Google Chrome.